andreweberle/Chirp/EventBusUsage.md

 ## Message Broker Support

-Currently, **RabbitMQ** is the only fully implemented provider.
+Currently, **RabbitMQ** and **InMemory** are the fully implemented providers.
 Other message brokers have scaffolding in place but are not yet functional:

-- ? **RabbitMQ** - Fully implemented and tested
+- ✅ **RabbitMQ** - Fully implemented and tested
+- ✅ **InMemory** - Fully implemented and tested
-- ?? **Kafka** - Scaffolding in place, implementation pending
+- 🚧 **Kafka** - Scaffolding in place, implementation pending
-- ?? **Redis** - Scaffolding in place, implementation pending
+- 🚧 **Redis** - Scaffolding in place, implementation pending
-- ?? **Azure Service Bus** - Scaffolding in place, implementation pending
+- 🚧 **Azure Service Bus** - Scaffolding in place, implementation pending
-- ?? **Amazon SQS** - Scaffolding in place, implementation pending
+- 🚧 **Amazon SQS** - Scaffolding in place, implementation pending
-- ?? **NATS** - Scaffolding in place, implementation pending
+- 🚧 **NATS** - Scaffolding in place, implementation pending
-- ?? **Google Pub/Sub** - Scaffolding in place, implementation pending
+- 🚧 **Google Pub/Sub** - Scaffolding in place, implementation pending

-When using non-RabbitMQ providers, you'll encounter `NotImplementedException` until those implementations are completed.
+When using non-implemented providers, you'll encounter `NotImplementedException` until those implementations are completed.

 ## Error Handling